BOUGIE APOCALYPSE

-The swamp edge finally appeared just before dawn — a tangled mess of cypress and water that looked like it would swallow anything stupid enough to wander in.
+The swamp edge finally appeared just before dawn — a tangled mess of cypress and black water that looked like it would swallow anything stupid enough to wander in.

-Your wife pointed to a slightly higher patch of ground.
+Raych pointed to a slightly higher patch of ground.
 “There.
 Looks defensible.”

 Then headlights appeared behind us — weak, bouncing, clearly not military or law enforcement.